Hoodwinked Too! Hood vs. Evil: Plot

+Sometime after defeating Boingo the Bunny, Red Pucket, her Granny, the Big Bad Wolf and Twitchy join forces with the Happily Ever After Agency.
 Wolf, Granny, and Twitchy are on a rescue mission to save Hansel and Gretel from an evil witch named Verushka.
 However, the plan goes wrong and Granny is kidnapped as well.
 Meanwhile, Red is in training with a mysterious group called the Sisters of the Hood, where she learns that a secret, all-powerful truffle recipe has been stolen.
 She is assigned by detective Nicky Flippers, along with Wolf and Twitchy, to find the recipe and save her grandma.

-While getting info at the Giant’s nightclub and interrogating his harp, Red and company learn that an incarcerated Boingo the Bunny has been having specific ingredients sent to Verushka, who was also at the prison and narrowly escapes the team.
+While getting info at the Giant’s nightclub and interrogating his harp, Red and company learn that an incarcerated Boingo has been having specific ingredients sent to Verushka, who was also at the prison and narrowly escapes the team.
 Red and Wolf argue over who let her get away and the team splits up.

 Meanwhile, Verushka, who stole the truffle recipe, tries to force Granny into making it for her.
 Granny escapes and finds Hansel and Gretel, but learns that they are actually the masterminds behind the plot.
 Granny is recaptured and finds out that Verushka was an old classmate of hers when they were both in training with the Sisters of the Hood – Verushka was always second best behind Granny’s accomplishments, and eventually grew so jealous of her that she teamed up with Hansel and Gretel to get revenge.